C Evan Stewart

 This program guides participants through issues that can arise in the most complex securities matters — from the initial government investigation to the filing of the civil cases to either settlement or trial.
 The expert panel consists of leading practitioners, government officials, and judges, providing updates on the latest best practices and case law.

-Evan Stewart will be on this panel for commercial litigators, covering new developments in confidentiality, the attorney-client privilege, and the attorney work-product doctrine, exposure to civil liability, and a bevy of other issues s surrounding ethics for commercial litigators.
+C. Evan Stewart will be on this panel for commercial litigators, covering new developments in confidentiality, the attorney-client privilege, and the attorney work-product doctrine, exposure to civil liability, and a bevy of other issues s surrounding ethics for commercial litigators.

 C. Evan Stewart was chair of a Practising Law Institute CLE program, “Ethics for Corporate Lawyers: Multijurisdictional Practice and Other Current Issues 2016,” which discussed common ethical pitfalls arising out of multijurisdictional practice along with related ethical issues that corporate lawyers often face.
 He also addressed how jurisdictional distinctions regarding an ethics matter can prompt changes in the way counsel approaches that same matter, depending on where he or she practices.